20 (Sun) October 2019

 From the MAIN IN POTS section, I ordered the soft tofu pot with seafood (sundubu jjigae), as I typically do in these situations.
 It was okayish.

-And so, Christchurch becomes the 33rd city outside of Korea where I’ve had Korean food in a restaurant.
+And so, Christchurch becomes the 34th city outside of Korea where I’ve had Korean food (see KOREAN ABROAD).

 Among the various dining options near the hotel, Coene’s offered a simple menu of seafood and meats.
 Located along the boat harbor, the view of the water was a bonus.